orphanlol/school-cheats/README.md

 ```
 # Miscellaneous
 ## Proxies
+Proxies bypass the filter and allow you to view most pages.
 ### [Holy Unblocker](https://mxrdlup.org)
 Cool unblocker, can be a bit laggy (works at school, doesn't work at home)
 ### [Rammerhead](https://achievementnetwork.ga/)